 The City of Clearwater wants to make sure your Spring Break is safe and fun.
 Watch this quick video of Clearwater Beach Lifeguard Manager Patrick Brafford, who has tips for beachgoers as they enjoy the sun during Spring Break.

-A family-friendly Spring Break destination, Clearwater Beach is known for its clear blue waters, white sugar sand and spectacular sunsets.
-It’s no wonder Clearwater Beach was voted one of the Best Beaches in America!
+Clearwater Beach is known world-wide for its clear blue waters, white sugar sand and spectacular sunsets.
+It’s no wonder Clearwater Beach was voted one of the beaches in America!

-Spring Break typically runs from as early as mid-February to late April because of the tiered vacation dates of various schools.
+A family-friendly destination, Spring Break here typically runs from as early as mid-February to late April because of the varied vacation dates of schools.

 If you plan on visiting in early March, you can expect plenty of sunshine and temperatures in the mid- to upper 70s.
 If you come in April, you will still enjoy lots of sunshine and temperatures ranging in the upper 70s and 80s.

 Clearwater Beach also offers plenty of activities for people of all ages to enjoy.
-Visit Winter, the most famous dolphin in the world, at the Clearwater Marine Aquarium.
+Visit dolphins, otters and more at the Clearwater Marine Aquarium.

 Relax and enjoy Sunsets at Pier 60, a nightly sunset celebration featuring artisans, street performers and Clearwater’s world-famous Pier 60 sunsets.

-Or, take a break from the beach and enjoy a Philadelphia Phillies Spring Training game at the recently renamed Baycare Ballpark.
+Or take a break from the beach and enjoy a Philadelphia Phillies Spring Training game at Baycare Ballpark.

 Here is your Ultimate Guide to visiting Clearwater Beach during Spring Break:

 A message from Clearwater Police Chief Daniel Slaughter: